BEST Vegan Double Chocolate Chip Cookies (Gluten Free)

 First of all, it’s easy to love chocolate, but these cookies just wow me because it looks and tastes like a brownie in cookie form.

-All while being completely dairy free, egg free, low in sugar (and refined sugar free!), and easily made gluten free.
+All while being completely dairy free, egg free, and easily made gluten free.
 I mean, that’s quite a feat, little cookie!

 Plus these double chocolate chip cookies make for the absolute best vegan Christmas cookies at a cookie exchange because a) it’s hard to find someone who doesn’t enjoy chocolate, and b) I guarantee you no one will have an A+ recipe like this one.